sanchezpaco/vscode-destroyer/src/sounds/README.md

 - Hammer hit: "Sledge Hammer" from SoundBible
 - Glass break: "Glass Breaking" from SoundBible
 - Debris fall: "Dropping" from SoundBible

-If these files are not present, the extension will fallback to loading sounds from URLs.